-The basis of the Powerhouse Systems Power Factor Correction equipment is safety and reliability.
+The basis of the Powerhouse Systems Power Factor Correction equipment is safety, reliability and efficiency.

 Modular Concept – The design utilizes a Modular concept with 100kVAr withdrawable modules containing all required parts.
 The modules can be removed and replaced within 30 minutes.